Skip to main content

 A note on scope: This guide covers the Part C ODAG protocol.
 Part D has its own parallel protocol (CDAG) with similar but distinct tables and rules.
 We'll cover CDAG in a future post.

-How the Six Tables Fit Together
+How the Five Tables Fit Together

 Before diving into each table, it helps to understand how they relate.
 The ODAG tables trace the lifecycle of a member's interaction with your plan: